-Overall, results from both of the methods indicate that traditional food intake appears to be higher in western (Pacific Maritime, Boreal Cordillera, Montane Cordillera) and northern (Hudson Plains, Taiga Plains, Taiga Shield, Boreal Cordillera) ecozones.
+Montane Cordillera) and northern (Hudson Plains, Taiga Plains, Taiga Shield, Boreal Cordillera) ecozones.

-When participants without traditional food on their 24h recall4 were removed from the analysis, the average daily traditional food intake increased from 61 grams (Figure 3.18) to 338 grams or about 1 1/3 cup (Figure 3.19).
-The average daily intake ranged from 210 grams (or over 3/4 of a cup) in the Mixedwood Plains to 504 grams (or 2 cups) in the Hudson Plains.
-Among adults at the 95th percentile of the distribution of reported intake in the sample, the amount of traditional food consumed was 981 grams (or almost 4 cups) (Figure 3.20).
-Traditional food intakes were over 1,000 grams a day among consumers at the 95th percentile in the Montane Cordillera (1,443 grams), Taiga Plains (1,099 grams), Hudson Plains (1,393 grams) and the Atlantic Maritime (1,106 grams).
+When participants without traditional food on their 24h recall4 were removed from the analysis, the average daily traditional food intake increased from 39 grams (Figure 3.18) to 216 grams or about 1 cup (Figure 3.19).
+The average daily intake ranged from 124 grams (or 1⁄2 a cup) in the Mixedwood Plains to 282 grams (or over 1 cup) in the Hudson Plains.
+Among adults at the 95th percentile of the distribution of reported intake in the sample, the amount of traditional food consumed was 648 grams (or 21⁄2 cups) (Figure 3.20).
+Traditional food intakes were over 700 grams a day among consumers at the 95th percentile in the Montane Cordillera (797 grams), Prairies (740 grams), Taiga Plains (738 grams) and the Taiga Shield (712 grams).

 Figures 3.21 and 3.22 display the intake of traditional food from each of the major food categories, calculated from both the FFQ and 24-hour recall data for all adults.
-When the intakes by traditional food category are averaged across all ecozones, land animals are the largest contributor (mean of 18 grams from the FFQ and 38 grams from the 24-hour recall data), followed by fish (14 grams from the FFQ and 13 grams from the 24-hour recall), birds (4 grams from the FFQ and 3 grams from the 24-hour recall), plants (combined wild and cultivated) and seafood.
+When the intakes by traditional food category are averaged across all ecozones, land animals are the largest contributor (mean of 18 grams from the FFQ and 25 grams from the 24-hour recall data), followed by fish (14 grams from the FFQ and 8 grams from the 24-hour recall), birds (4 grams from the FFQ and 2 grams from the 24-hour recall), plants (combined wild and cultivated) and seafood.

 The relative contribution of each traditional food category to the overall gram intake among consumers, as per analyses of the 24-hour recall data is presented in Figure 3.23.
-Except for adults in the Pacific Maritime and the Mixedwood Plains, the largest proportion of traditional food is from land animals.
-In the Pacific Maritime, fish (47%) and seafood (30%) contribute a greater share to the overall gram intake than land animals (18%).
-In the Mixedwood Plains, plants (41% combined for wild and cultivated) were the largest contributor.
+Except for adults in the Pacific Maritime, the largest proportion of traditional food is from land animals.
+In the Pacific Maritime, fish (46%) and seafood (26%) contribute a greater share to the overall gram intake than land animals (23%).
+The contribution of plants was highest in the Mixedwood Plains (33% combined for wild and cultivated).
+Additional results on the grams of intake of traditional food by region and ecozone can be found in the Supplemental Data Report, Tables S1.1-S1.3.